tensorflow/tensorflow/g3doc/LangRef.md

 Each SSA value in MLIR has a type defined by the type system below.
 There are a number of primitive types (like integers) and also aggregate types for tensors and memory buffers.
-MLIR standard types do not include complex numbers, structures, arrays, or dictionaries.
+MLIR standard types do not include structures, arrays, or dictionaries.

 MLIR has an open type system (there is no fixed list of types), and types may have application-specific semantics.
 For example, MLIR supports a set of